jnschw/promptGenML/README.md

 ## Outlook

-PromptML is deliberately open and modular.
+PromptGenML is deliberately open and modular.
 Possible options include:

 - **Templates for roles, genres, or styles**
 - **Rating grids for coherence (e.g., clothing, color codes)**